Tests Used to Diagnose Depression

 Your answer to the two questions will determine what the doctor does next.
 The doctor may ask you additional questions to help confirm a diagnosis of depression.
 Or if your answers indicate you do not have depression, the doctor may review your symptoms again to continue the effort to find the cause.
 Studies show that these two questions, especially when used with another test as part of the assessment process, are highly effective tools for detecting most cases of depression.

-Your doctor may use other depression screening instruments as well.
+Your doctor may use other depression screening instruments that measure the presence and severity of depression symptoms.
 Examples include:

 - Beck Depression Inventory (BDI), -- a 21-question multiple-choice self-report that measures the severity of depression symptoms and feelings